mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Structs

 - a collection of fields defined with the `struct` keyword
-- values of fields can be other structs, nested to any depth
+- field values can have any type, including other structs nested to any depth
 - often will want to define a type name for a struct
 - use the dot operator to get and set fields
 - can be anonymous (less common) or assigned to a type (more common)